MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 description: Learn how to adopt our recommended monitoring strategy for each of the cloud deployment models in Azure.
 author: Zimmergren
 ms.author: tozimmergren
-ms.date: 01/27/2023
+ms.date: 04/17/2023
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: manage
-ms.custom: think-tank, engagement-fy23
+ms.custom: think-tank, engagement-fy23, UpdateFrequency2
 products: azure-monitor
 ---

 # Monitoring strategy for cloud deployment models

-This article describes our recommended monitoring strategy for each of the cloud deployment models based on the following criteria:
+This article describes the recommended monitoring strategy for each of the cloud deployment models and is part of a series in [the cloud monitoring guide](./index.md).

+When you've determined your [cloud monitoring strategy](/azure/cloud-adoption-framework/strategy/monitoring-strategy#high-level-modeling), including the cloud deployment models you will operate, you need to accommodate for monitor strategies.

+The typical cloud deployment models are:

+- **Public cloud**: Azure is an example of a public cloud.
+- **Hybrid**: If you have both a public cloud and an on-premises infrastructure you need to monitor.
+- **Private cloud**: Azure Stack is an example of a private cloud.

+During the implementation of a cloud deployment model monitoring strategy, evaluate these points:

-- You maintain your commitment to [System Center Operations Manager](/system-center/scom/key-concepts), or another enterprise monitoring platform because it's integrated with your IT operations processes, knowledge, and expertise or because certain functionality isn't available in Azure Monitor.
+- **Your commitments on existing monitoring platforms**: Evaluate if you maintain a commitment to [System Center Operations Manager](/system-center/scom/key-concepts) or any other enterprise monitoring platform.
+Sometimes you have existing commitments because another platform is already integrated with your IT operations processes, knowledge, and expertise, and it would be more costly to change for these reasons.
-- You monitor workloads on-premises, in the public cloud, or just in the cloud.
+- **Monitoring needs**: Do you monitor workloads and infrastructure on-premises only, both on-premises and in the public cloud, or just in the cloud?
-- Your cloud migration strategy includes modernizing IT operations and moving to our cloud monitoring services and solutions.
+- **Modernizing IT operations**: Does your monitoring strategy include modernizing IT operations and move to our cloud monitoring services and solutions?
-- You might have critical systems that are air-gapped, physically isolated, hosted in a private cloud, or on physical hardware, which needs to be monitored.
+- **Critical systems**: Do you have air-gapped or physically isolated systems?
+Do you have systems hosted in a private cloud, or on physical hardware that needs to be monitored?

-The strategy delivers a complete, service-oriented monitoring perspective, and it includes support for monitoring:
+The strategies discussed in this document delivers a complete, service-oriented monitoring perspective, and it includes support for monitoring these things:

-- infrastructure: compute, storage, and server workloads
+- **Infrastructure**: Compute, storage, and server workloads.
-- applications: end-user, exceptions, and client
+- **Applications**: End-user, exceptions, and clients.
-- network resources
+- **Networking**: Network resources.

+Monitoring should be based on knowing what information needs to be visualized for the operators and application owners.
+Based on that information you can decide which data to collect, and choose the appropriate tools.
+If the environment includes multiple services, each service should be evaluated separately.
+Workload specific monitoring should be enabled on top of your [management baseline](/azure/cloud-adoption-framework/manage/azure-management-guide/) monitoring.

 ## Azure cloud monitoring

 [Azure Monitor](/azure/azure-monitor/overview) is a comprehensive solution for collecting, analyzing, and acting on signals from your Azure and on-premises environments.
 It's designed for virtual machine (VM) workloads or complex cloud architectures that use microservices and other platform resources.

-Azure Monitor examines all layers of the stack, starting with tenant services such as Azure Active Directory (Azure AD) Domain Services, subscription-level events, and Azure Service Health.
+Using Azure Monitor, you can examine all layers of the stack, starting with tenant services such as Azure Active Directory (Azure AD) Domain Services, subscription-level events, and Azure Service Health.

 It also monitors infrastructure resources, such as VMs, storage, and network resources.
 At the top layer, it monitors your application.
 You gain visibility into applications and the critical infrastructure you need by monitoring dependencies and collecting the right signals that each dependency can emit.